Collation support

 No collation is/was specified for a given expression/column, or collation with an empty specification is/was used (e.g. COLLATE(col1, '') or col1 STRING COLLATE '').

 When determining the collation to use, the collation specification with the highest precedence is used.
-If multiple collations are specified and they have the same precedence level, their values are compared, and if they are not equal, an error is returned.
+If multiple collations are specified with the same precedence level, their values are compared, and if they are not equal, an error is returned.

 For example, consider a table with the following column-level collation specifications: